martinvl/MPC-2014/jail/README_jail_version.md

-# Hedge
+# Jail

 So you find yourself trapped in a prison.
-However, together with _I_ inmates, you have deviced a plan to escape the prison guards and win your freedom!
+However, together with your inmates, you have deviced a plan to escape the prison guards and win your freedom!

 In order to safely escape to the pickup car waiting, which will bring you and your comrades to freedom, you must cross the prison yard.
 The prison yard is a rectangular grid of dimensions _M_ times _N_ divided into unit squares.